lraton/Space-Mouse/README.md

 - **Kalman Filtering**: A simple Kalman filter is applied to smooth the sensor data, improving stability and precision.
 - **Mouse and Keyboard Input**: The 3D sensor's values are mapped to HID (Human Interface Device) inputs, allowing control of the mouse and keyboard.
 - **Buttons for Quick Actions**: Two buttons are used to trigger specific actions like going to the home view or fitting the view to the screen in Fusion 360.
+- **3D Connexion Compatibility**: It emulate a space mouse from 3dconnexion so you can use it wiht the orinal app

 ## Setup
 ### Components